 Fortunately, whilt the emotional void of losing a parent can never be replaced, the financial instability of the whole scenario can be minimised.

-When you die, any outstanding debt in your name needs to be cleared, the cost of your funeral needs to be covered and that’s all before considering the ongoing daily life costs of your little ones (mortgage/rental payments for their home, utility bills, food, hobbies and other lifestyle outgoings to name just a few).
+When you die, any outstanding debt in your name needs to be cleared, the cost of funeral home or cremation services be covered and that’s all before considering the ongoing daily life costs of your little ones (mortgage/rental payments for their home, utility bills, food, hobbies and other lifestyle outgoings to name just a few).

-As a single parent, all of this is required to be paid out of your estate and with the cost of a funeral rising by 122% over the last 15 years, it is easy to understand how the value of your estate can rapidly diminish.
+As a single parent, all of this is required to be paid out of your estate, and with cremation and funeral costs rising by 122% over the last 15 years, it is easy to understand how the value of your estate can rapidly diminish.

 Finally, their ongoing lifestyle will need to be funded from somewhere.
 If you are lucky, you will have a support network willing to help maintain your children’s current lifestyle.
 But if the funds aren’t available this could require your children to undergo a complete lifestyle change.

-When I discovered all of the above, I knew I needed to take some action to ensure if I was no longer around my little girl would remain as undisrupted as possible financially.
+When I discovered all of the above, I knew I needed to find the right insurance policy for me at lifecoverquotes.org.uk to ensure if I was no longer around my little girl would remain as undisrupted as possible financially.